ruska51/TradeForByBit/README.md

 make sure the actual `torch` and `torchvision` packages take precedence in Python's import path.
 Keeping the stub directories renamed as shipped prevents conflicts with the real libraries.
+To soften startup validation, set ``IGNORE_HEALTH_CHECK_ERRORS=1`` – the bot will still log missing data, yet it will continue running and rely on runtime probes to recover once the market becomes available.